dougeby/IntuneDocs/intune/introduction-intune.md

 ### Next steps
 * Read about some of the [common ways to use Intune](common-scenarios.md).
-* Get familiar with the product [with a 30-day trial of Intune](free-trial-sign-up.md) .
+* Get familiar with the product [with a 30-day trial of Intune](free-trial-sign-up.md).
-* Dive into the [technical requirements and capabilities](supported-devices-browsers.md) of Intune .
+* Dive into the [technical requirements and capabilities](supported-devices-browsers.md) of Intune.